nicola-empower/empower-automation/src/content/system-logs/self-employed-struggle.md

 Let’s be honest, the self-employed life is a rollercoaster.
 One minute you’re celebrating a new client; the next, you’re drowning in admin that keeps you working until midnight.
 I’ve been there.
 But one thing has become crystal clear: automation isn’t just a buzzword; it’s a non-negotiable lifeline for solopreneurs.

 For too long, I was stuck in a relentless cycle of manual tasks, feeling overwhelmed and stretched thin.
 Does that sound familiar?
-That’s precisely why I started architecting automations—not just for my clients, but for the very core of my own business.
+That’s precisely why I started architecting automations: not just for my clients, but for the very core of my own business.
 It has been an absolute game-changer.

 ## Practicing What I Preach: A Look Inside My Business